SystemsAndSignalsGroup/Mito-Ageing/data/README.md

 - `engeVariantsSTAR200.pkl` is a pickle file that contains a pandas dataframe with the mutation information for all cells
 - `engeFilteredExpression200.h5ad` is the gene expression matrix

+We also provide precalculated posterior distributions for the human data used for the figures in our manuscript.

 See the iPython notebook under `./../code/geneExpressionAnalysis` for information on how to load this data.

 The raw sequencing data are available from GEO or AWS and the scripts to process them with STAR are contained in the `code` subfolder.